freeCodeCamp/freeCodeCamp/docs/how-to-catch-outgoing-emails-locally.md

 ![MailHog Screenshot 1](images/mailhog/1.jpg)

-Emails sent by your freeCodeCamp installation will appear as below
+Emails sent by your freeCodeCamp installation will appear as below.

 ![MailHog Screenshot 2](images/mailhog/2.jpg)